Nike-Inc/riposte-microservice-template/README.md

 * Delete the `Example*Endpoint` classes.
 * Remove references to the example endpoint classes in `AppGuiceModule`.
 * Remove the example error enum values from `ProjectApiError`.
-* Remove the Cassandra-related dependencies in the various `build.gradle` files.

 There are a few other things you might want to clean up depending on your needs - again just do a search for `TODO: EXAMPLE CLEANUP` in the project.